Local Monitoring Tool

 Install on Windows

-2. Install Mysql on your windows
+1. Install Mysqlarrow-up-right on your windows

-3. Create Databases(in acrcloud_local_monitor direction and run this command)
+2. Create Databases(in acrcloud_local_monitor direction and run this command)

 mysql -uroot -p < acrcloud_database.sql

-5. Install Python Dependency Library(in acrcloud_local_monitor direction and run the script)
+3. Install Python Dependency Library(in acrcloud_local_monitor direction and run the script)

 .\install_python_packages_for_windows.bat